Campr-Project-Management/campr/src/AppBundle/Resources/docs/Forms.md

 * ```LocalAdapterType.php``` - Used to display specific fields for the local filesystem
 * ```MediaUploadType.php``` - Form used to upload a new media file into the filesystem.

+## Account Type
+>
+path: src/MainBundle/Form/User/AccountType.php
+>

+This form is used to allow users to modify their account personal information.

+## Contact Type
+>
+path: src/MainBundle/Form/User/AccountType.php
+>

+Used to send messages to website administrators.

+## InviteUser Type
+>
+path: src/MainBundle/Form/User/AccountType.php
+>

+This form is used to invite an user to a specific team based on user's email.

 **More information about form fields can be found in Sami Documentation -> Form**